perpetualgrimace/v5.jamesferrell.me/content/6-contact/contact.en.md

 ## Thanks for contacting me.

 I'll be in touch.
-Probably within a day or so.
-But maybe longer on weekends.
+Probably within a day or so (but maybe longer on weekends).

 ----